SandeepGitGuy/HelpMate_AI_Project_GenAI_UpGrad_IIITB/README.md

 - ⚡ **Natural Language Understanding**: Generates clear, concise answers in response to user questions.
 - 🌐 **Flexible Deployment**: Can be hosted locally or deployed on the cloud for enterprise use.
 - 🌟 **AI-Powered Insights**: Extracts answers directly from policy documents using RAG techniques.
-- ⚡ **Lightning-Fast Retrieval**: Employs ChromaDB to store and query document embeddings for rapid responses.
+- ⚡ **Lightning-Fast Retrieval**: Employs ChromaDB to store and query document embeddings along with Caching for rapid responses.
 - 🤖 **Advanced Generation**: Integrates OpenAI's GPT-4 or Gemini API or any other State-of-the-Art models for context-rich explanations.
 - 🌐 **User-Friendly Interface**: Designed for seamless interaction and understanding.